 We strongly urge CMS not to include these supplies in the CBP.
 These products are medically necessary, highly individualized, and essential to sustaining life.
 Limiting access through competitive bidding risks patient safety, increases long-term healthcare costs, and undermines CMS’s stated goal of supporting patient-centered, evidence-based care.

 Previously, CMS evaluated placing urological supplies in a competitive bidding demonstration project.
 The evaluations raised significant concerns about patient access to products, the quality of the products and the timely delivery of the product.
-Specifically, they found: reduced supplier participation and a consolidation into fewer product lines, resulting in limited product choice; decreased patient training and education to safely and optimally use these products to maximize their health, directly and negatively impacting consumers’ health; quality concerns, including defective supplies; and reduced local supplier availability, especially in rural areas.
+Specifically, they found reduced supplier participation and a consolidation into fewer product lines, resulting in limited product choice; decreased patient training and education to safely and optimally use these products to maximize their health, directly and negatively impacting consumers’ health; quality concerns, including defective supplies; and reduced local supplier availability, especially in rural areas.
 Evaluators concluded that of the various classes of products included in the project, urological supplies were not as “well-suited” as others The demonstration concluded these supplies offer minimal program savings while creating significant risks to patient health and access.

 Given these concerns, it is incumbent on CMS to be transparent in any new information it may have considered to justify placing urological, and similar supplies like tracheostomy and ostomy, in its CBP.